wooogler/assets/FAQ.md

 Echolab is dedicated to creating collaborative systems aimed at improving productivity within organizations.
 Their research emphasizes the integration of innovative solutions that facilitate teamwork and streamline processes, ultimately enhancing overall efficiency.

-Echolab has managers named Sang and Sangwook, along with a new manager, ABC.

 ## Echolab Logos

 You can find Echolab logos at the following location:[https://github.com/echo-lab/assets/tree/master/Lab-Logo](https://github.com/echo-lab/assets/tree/master/Lab-Logo)